Pee-wee's Big Adventure: Contemporary appraisal

 Pee-wee's Big Adventure received generally positive reviews on its release before eventually becoming a cult film.
-Review aggregator website Rotten Tomatoes reports that 78% of 112 critics gave it a positive review, with an average rating of 7.3/10.
+Review aggregator website Rotten Tomatoes reports that 78% of 116 critics gave it a positive review.
 The critical consensus reads: "Pee-Wee's Big Adventure brings Paul Reubens' famous character to the big screen intact, along with enough inspired silliness to dazzle children of all ages."
 Metacritic assigned the film a weighted average score of 47 out of 100 based on 14 critics, indicating "mixed or average reviews".

 In a review for the Los Angeles Times, Michael Wilmington wrote, "The wrong crowd will find these antics infantile and offensive.
 The right one will have a howling good time."
 David Ansen of Newsweek described the film as "Mattel Surrealism, a toy-store fantasia in primary colors and '50s decor.
 Whoever proposed teaming up Pee-wee (a.k.a.
-Paul Reubens) with 26-year-old director Tim Burton knew what they were doing ...
-Together they've conspired to make a true original—a live-action cartoon brash enough to appeal to little kids and yet so knee-deep in irony that its faux naivete looks as chic as the latest retrofashions."
+Paul Reubens) with 26-year-old director Tim Burton knew what they were doing[...]
+Together they've conspired to make a true original— a live-action cartoon brash enough to appeal to little kids and yet so knee-deep in irony that its faux naïveté looks as chic as the latest retrofashions."
 Variety compared Reubens to Charlie Chaplin and Buster Keaton.

 Roger Ebert of the Chicago Sun-Times did not review Pee-wee's Big Adventure upon its original release.
 However, in 1987, the film topped his Guilty Pleasures list, with Ebert saying he was impressed by "how innocent, how playful and how truly eccentric" the film was, and how the film created "a whole fairy-tale universe" comparable to Alice in Wonderland or Lord of the Rings.
 Ebert also mentioned Big Adventure in his review of Big Top Pee-wee (1988), explaining how moving away from the "zany weirdness" of the first Pee-wee Herman film led to a sequel that was "not as magical".

 A more negative assessment came from Gene Siskel of the Chicago Tribune, who gave Pee-wee's Big Adventure a rare zero-star rating in his print review, writing that he had enjoyed Herman's guest spots on Late Night with David Letterman but "[o]bviously, Pee-Wee is tolerable only in Pee-Wee doses ...
 You have to be a lot funnier on the big screen than on the tube to sustain a feature-length story."
 Siskel included the film in his unranked year-end list of the worst movies of 1985.
 Vincent Canby of The New York Times was also negative, writing that, apart from a few scenes, it was "the most barren comedy I've seen in years, maybe ever."

 The film was nominated for a Young Artist Award for Best Family Motion Picture (Comedy or Musical).